Powersystems UK Compliance

 Particular importance is placed on:

-- Assuring that the customer receives exceptional quality products and services through the
+- Ensuring that the customer receives exceptional quality products and services through the promotion of customer focus.

 - Meeting the highest standards for workplace health, safety and welfare and ensuring the wellbeing of employees, the public and others who may be affected by our operations.

-- Meeting all legal obligations including the Health and Safety at Work Act 1974, and other
+- Meeting all legal obligations including the Health and Safety at Work Act 1974, and other statuary and moral duties.

 - Promoting employee development through training, guidance, discussion and consultation.